SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization: Abstract

 \section{Abstract}

-Multi-objective optimization aims to solve problems with competing objectives, often with only black-box access to a problem and a limited budget of measurements.
-In many applications, historical data from related optimization tasks is available, creating an opportunity for meta-learning to accelerate the optimization. \Acl{BO}, as a promising technique for black-box optimization, has been extended to meta-learning and multi-objective optimization independently, but methods that simultaneously address both settings---meta-learned priors for multi-objective \acl{BO}---remain largely unexplored.
-We propose \ourmethod, a scalable and modular meta-learning model based on a multi-output \acl{GP} that explicitly learns correlations between objectives. \ourmethod builds a structured joint \acl{GP} prior across meta- and target tasks and, after conditioning on metadata, yields a closed-form target-task prior augmented by a flexible residual multi-output kernel.
-This construction propagates metadata uncertainty into the target surrogate in a principled way. \ourmethod supports hierarchical, parallel training: meta-task \aclp{GP} are fit once and then cached, achieving linear scaling with the number of meta-tasks.
+Multi-objective optimization aims to solve problems with competing objectives.
+Evaluating such problems is often slow or expensive, limiting the budget of evaluations.
+In many applications, historical data from related optimization tasks is available and can be leveraged via \emph{meta-learning} to accelerate optimization. \Acl{BO}, as a promising technique for expensive black-box problems, has been extended independently to meta-learning and multi-objective optimization, but methods that simultaneously address both settings remain largely unexplored.
+We propose \ourmethod---a scalable and modular meta-learning model based on a multi-output \acl{GP}---that explicitly learns correlations between objectives. \ourmethod builds a structured joint \acl{GP} prior across meta- and target tasks and, after conditioning on metadata, yields a closed-form prior for the target task.
+This construction propagates metadata uncertainty into the target surrogate in a principled way. \ourmethod supports hierarchical, parallel training, achieving linear scaling with the number of meta-tasks.
 The resulting surrogate integrates seamlessly with standard \acl{MOBO} acquisition functions.
+We demonstrate that our method is consistently competitive, delivering strong data efficiency across representative benchmarks and applications.